ClydeByrdIII/OnDemandSeeding/README.md

 ### BitTorrenting on EC2
 Each EC2 instance was setup to be copies of a single AMI that all had deluge and deluge-web installed and ran on startup.
 They each had a copy of the same set of files.
 It's up to you to setup these instances to properly seed when running.
+Each EC2 instance was a [T2.micro instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html).
+AWS has a default limit of 20 running T2.micro instances at one time, but you can request for a higher limit.
+I had them setup with 15 GB volumes.

 I followed [this article](http://www.howtogeek.com/142044/how-to-turn-a-raspberry-pi-into-an-always-on-bittorrent-box/) to setup deluge on all my seeders including my local embedded systems (raspberry pi 2 and beaglebone black).